bailey-lab/MIPTools/docs/installation.rst

 CPU Usage
 ---------

-The build process can take about 30-60 minutes to build, depending on the number of CPU cores available.
+The build process can take about 30-60 minutes to build.
 By default, the build process will use 20 CPU cores.
-If the computer used for building the container has less then 20 CPU cores available, change the :code:`CPU_COUNT=20` value at the top of the :code:`MIPTools.def` file to a suitable number before building the container.
+You can change this by editing the :code:`CPU_COUNT=20` value at the top of the :code:`MIPTools.def` file to a suitable number before building the container.
-On the other hand, if the computer has additional CPU's, by all means, use them by setting the same parameter to a higher value.